theshahzaib/TIFFPixelResizer/README.md

 # Resize TIFF Images with Pixel Size

 ## **Introduction**
 TIFFPixelResizer is a versatile image processing tool designed to efficiently resize TIFF images to specific pixel dimensions.
-This repository provides a user-friendly command-line interface and library that allows you to adjust the dimensions of TIFF images while preserving their quality and aspect ratio.
+This repository provides a user-friendly command-line interface and library that allows you to adjust the dimensions of TIFF images while preserving their quality, geo-locations data (metadata) and aspect ratio.

 ### _Workflow Diagram_